 Television credits include: a recurring role on Louis C.K.'s Horace and Pete, recurring role on Orange Is the New Black, Louie, Master of None, Newsroom, Elementary, and The Blacklist.
 Among her film roles are: Martha Marcy May Marlene (Gotham Film Award nomination, Best Ensemble), While We're Young, and Margin Call.

 Alexandra Neil has taught Scene Study at the Freeman Studio for the past six years.
-She was a core member of the faculty at Michael Howard Studios for many years.
-In addition, she has taught at NYU/Tisch, National Theater Institute, and the MFA Acting Program at Brooklyn College and the Williams College Summer Theatre Lab.
+She was a core member of the faculty at Michael Howard Studios.
+In addition, she has taught at NYU/Tisch, National Theater Institute, the MFA Acting Program at Brooklyn College and the Williams College Summer Theatre Lab.

-As an actress, she has appeared on Broadway in Tom Stoppard's Rock'n'Roll and Stephen Belber’s Match.
+As an actress, she appeared on Broadway in Tom Stoppard's Rock'n'Roll and Stephen Belber’s Match.
 Her film credits include Listen Up Philip, The Longest Week, Simon Killer, Afterschool, Twelve, Something’s Gotta Give, Pretty Happy, among others.
 Television roles include Madoff, Blue Bloods, Blacklist, Prodigal Son, all the Law and Order, Madigan Men, The Sopranos, Ed, Dudley, and five contract roles on daytime drama.

 Off-Broadway, Alex appeared last fall in Reparations at the Billy Holiday Theatre.
 Other credits include Lincoln Center Theater, Barrow Street Theater, EST, SoHo Rep, Theater at St. Clements, and LaMama, ETC, among others.
-Regionally she has worked at The Huntington Theatre, The Martha’s Vineyard Playhouse, CATF, The Alley Theater, Syracuse Stage, Actors Theater of Louisville, Cincinnati Playhouse in the Park, Philadelphia Theater Company, and many others.
+Regionally she has worked at The Huntington Theatre, The Martha’s Vineyard Playhouse, CATF, The Alley Theater, Syracuse Stage, Actors Theater of Louisville, Cincinnati Playhouse in the Park, Philadelphia Theater Company, and others.

 Visit her website for more information www.AlexandraNeil.com